 First Aid Kit

 Swedish duo First Aid Kit are thrilled to confirm they will play Sydney and Melbourne headline shows in April next year.
-Adding to their already announced appearance the 29th Annual Byron Bay Bluesfest 2018, the sister act will play an all-ages show at Sydney’s Enmore Theatre on Tuesday 3rd April before taking in Melbourne’s Croxton Bandroom on Thursday 5th April (sold out) and Friday 6th April.
+Adding to their already announced appearance the 29th Annual Byron Bay Bluesfest 2018, the sister act will play an all-ages show at Sydney’s Enmore Theatre on Tuesday 3rd April before taking in Melbourne’s Croxton Bandroom on Thursday 5th April (sold out) and Friday 6th April (sold out).
+They now announce a third and final Melbourne show at Elisabeth Murdoch Hall, Melbourne Recital Centre.

 They will be joined by special guest Stella Donnelly at all shows.